 EVENTS AND CELEBRATIONS

-The Summer Larzac (pageant of life in the Middle Ages in a medieval camp).
+The summer of Larzac (pageant of life in the Middle Ages in a medieval camp).

 Markets every Thursday afternoon.